AIThis post was created with the assistance of artificial intelligence (AI).

 Pros:

-• Covers all major middle school science topics
+• Thorough coverage of middle school science topics

 • Includes practice questions for reinforcement